MichelDeudon/formations/content/en/course/linguistics/a-primer-on-language.md

 Language is in constant evolution.

+Language is ambiguous (look at the dog with one eye)

 ## A simple boolean vector model, bag of characters

 The words "computer" and "language" can be represented simply as a bag of characters, a vector of length 26 with value <i>i</i> equal to 1 if character i is present in the word, 0 otherwise.